The Latest Global Shock From The Declining Predatory Empire

 China is by far Iran’s greatest oil customer (source: Kpler)

-This encompasses a spectrum of tactics, from instilling fear through the misleading narrative of China ensnaring emerging economies in debt traps, to offering alternative infrastructure financing, and employing significant diplomatic pressure to dissuade countries from engaging with or withdrawing from BRI.
+This also encompasses a spectrum of tactics, from instilling fear through the false narrative of China ensnaring emerging economies in debt traps, to offering alternative infrastructure financing, and employing significant diplomatic pressure to dissuade countries from engaging with or withdrawing from BRI.
+In addition Washington is also imposing sanctions and and a range of restrictions on Chinese companies.

-The escalating hostility of both the Biden and Trump administrations has drawn stark parallels for the Chinese people, evoking memories of the dark times when Western powers and their Japanese allies invaded, plundered and inflicted great suffering on the country.
+The escalating hostility of both the Biden and Trump administrations has drawn stark parallels for the Chinese people, evoking memories of the dark times when Western powers and their current Japanese allies invaded, plundered and inflicted great suffering on the country.

 The bullied one is determined to strike back at the Big Bully.
 (Bloomberg headline, 15 th February 2025)